 Example time series around the 1990 extreme high wind speed event (as seen in Figure 38) can be seen in Figure 39.
 With such high wind speeds, the entire fleet (4.4 GW) is in shutdown for some hours with all the scenarios considered.
 In this specific example, the Moderate and Deep types show smoother ramping than the 25 direct cut-off; however, on the aggregate 4.4 GW level (top subplot), they all reach zero generation at the same time.
 The 2.3 GW of installations (existing) show smooth shutdown behaviour, because some OWPPs have a higher than 25 m/s cut-off limit and many OWPPs have the Deep shutdown behaviour also in the 2.3 GW of installations (middle subplot).
-The 2.3 GW (existing) shut down later than the Deep additional 2.1 GW of installations because wind speeds in the 2.3 GW installation locations increase later and up to a lower maximum level than in the additional 2.1 GW locations (bottom subplot).
+The 2.3 GW (existing) shut down later than the Deep additional 2.1 GW of installations because wind speeds in the 2.3 GW locations (bottom subplot).